-Organizing tax information, statements and deductions does not have to be stressful or chaotic.
+Organizing tax information does not have to be stressful or chaotic.
 Start separating out the information you know you will need to file your taxes this year.
 Tax statements and reports from employers, charities, financial institutions and investment brokers have been coming to your mailbox the past few weeks.
 If you start organizing now, it will not be as difficult, demanding or stressful to get your filing finished on time!
 The following steps will help ease you into the process.

 Collect Your Reports & Statements

-First, make a folder to hold all of your tax information for 2016, and go ahead and make one for 2017.
-At this point, add the new 2017 folder to your other financial files.
-The 2017 file will be used to collect receipts and other tax related documents throughout the year.
+First, make a folder to hold all of your tax information for 2017, and go ahead and make one for 2018.
+At this point, add the new 2018 folder to your other financial files.
+The 2018 file will be used to collect receipts and other tax-related documents throughout the year.
 (This will help you skip this step next year.
 Tax preparation and organization is easiest if you prepare all year long).
 Gather all reports you have received such as W-2s, 1099’s, tuition statements and donation receipts and put them in your 2016 file.
 Schedule a time to print off electronic and digital financial reports and bank statements.
 If you think you spent over 7.5% of your income on medical expenses, go ahead and collect those receipts too.
-Business owners and contractors should schedule time to close their business related books early in the year.
+Business owners and contractors should schedule a time to close their business related books early in the year.

 Categorize Your Information

 Second, separate all the statements into 2 piles – Income (W-2’s and 1099’s) and Deduction statements (donations, property tax, etc).
-By January 31st, you should have received statements and reports from every employer, financial institution, investment firm, and charity you worked with in 2016.
+By January 31st, you should have received statements and reports from every employer, financial institution, investment firm, and charity you worked with during 2017.

 Check Your Information